navis23/nuxt-eb-init-setup/README.md

-# Nuxt 3 Minimal Starter
+# Enterbiner Initial Setup for Nuxt 3

+This is use for starting setup for enterbiner to start an fresh project, with components and basic dependencies included inside.

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+For Nuxt 3 look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup